-The most recognized definition of Recreational diving is to be capable of safely exploring underwater reefs, popular dive sites, and locations of interest that are within easy reach of the coast.
+The most recognized definition of Recreational diving is to be able to safely exploring underwater reefs, popular dive sites, and other locations of interest that fall within easy reach of the coast.

 Many Scuba agencies class the limit of depth for Recreational diving at 130 feet (or 40 meters).

 PADI Open Water (OW) training will provide certification to a depth of 18 meters.
 Advanced Open Water (AOW) certification will give training to a depth of 30 meters.
 Both of these fall into the definition of Recreational Diving.

 Do you need to buy a Dive Computer for Entry Level Diving?

 Buying a dive computer as soon as you're certified is not essential.
 Dive computers can be hired from dive shops until you're ready to buy one of your own.

 That said, you'll probably want to buy one for yourself as soon as you realize you're hooked and want to spend a big part of your time diving.

 Dive computers at the entry level are reasonably cheap given the technology and development that's gone into them.

 Choose the best one for you

 Open Water Scuba classes don’t help much when it comes to choosing a good diving computer.
 Advanced Scuba classes aren't much help either.